3 Leadership Techniques in Dealing with Underperformers

 Understanding the truth about why, with precision, is the place to start in addressing underperformance.
 Attempting to fix ill-defined problems will solve nothing and likely make the situation worse.
 Three key tasks can help achieve success in determining the truth and address the accountability challenge are:

-- Clarify the standards for performance.
+- Clarify and secure agreement on the standards for performance.
 Ensure – with abundant clarity – goals are clearly defined, understood, and agreed upon.
 Same is true for the organizations core values that define acceptable standards of behavior.
 It is always best to have these in writing to bring visibility to them.

-- Develop an action plan.
-First, determine what resources are required to achieve progress (time, $$, coaching, education, training).
+- Act – Develop an action plan.
+Often, direct engagement with the individual is all that is needed to fix the behavior.
+Consistency in enforcement is key to long term success in these cases.
+For more complicated situations, where the challenges are clearly above the individual’s ability to succeed on his or her own, it may be necessary to determine what resources are required to achieve success (time, $$, coaching, education, training).
 If you or the organization is prepared to invest the resources, develop a well-crafted action plan to address the shortfall.
 Then execute the plan, ensuring regular follow-ups.
 If, in your diagnosis, there is pattern of underperformance that cannot be resolved, then take the appropriate action to find a better place of employment within or outside the organization.

 Holding people accountable is a critical task for leaders at all levels.
 The skill requires courage.
 The template of actions shared above will get you started.
 Successful execution of action plans requires commitment along with disciplined practice.
 Seeking advice from mentors and other successful leaders can be extremely beneficial, especially for inexperienced supervisors.